VertLife/vertlife.github.io/publications/index.md

 Pyron, Robert Alexander, Sumaithangi Rajagopalan Ganesh, Amit Sayyed, Vivek Sharma, Van Wallach, and Ruchira Somaweera.
 "A catalogue and systematic overview of the shield-tailed snakes (Serpentes: Uropeltidae)."
 Zoosystema 38, no. 4 (2016): 453-506.

 Pyron, R. A., A. Arteaga, L. Y. Echevarría, and O. Torres-Carvajal.
 "A revision and key for the tribe Diaphorolepidini (Serpentes: Dipsadidae) and checklist for the genus Synophis."
 Zootaxa 4171, no. 2 (2016): 293.

+## Nate Upham ##

+Accepted.
+Burgin, C. J., Colella, J. P., and Upham, N. S. How many species of mammals are there?
+Journal of Mammalogy.

+In Press. (alphabetical by last name) Cooke, S. B. Dávalos, L. M., Mychajliw, A. M., Turvey, S. T., and Upham, N. S. Anthropogenic extinction dominates Holocene declines of West Indian mammals.
+Annual Review of Ecology, Evolution, and Systematics.
+Online early.

+Upham, N. S. and Borroto-Páez, R. 2017.
+Molecular phylogeography of endangered Cuban hutias within the Caribbean radiation of capromyid rodents.
+Journal of Mammalogy 98: 950-963.

+Upham, N. S. 2017.
+Past and present of insular Caribbean mammals: understanding Holocene extinctions to inform modern biodiversity conservation.
+Journal of Mammalogy 98: 913-917.

+Evans, B. J., Upham, N. S., Golding, G. B., Ojeda, R. A., and Ojeda, A. A. 2017.
+Evolution of the largest mammalian genome.
+Genome Biology and Evolution 9: 1711-1724.
+Press: ScienceDaily, CBC Radio, The Molecular Ecologist.

+Maestri, R., Monteiro, L. R., Fornel, R., Upham, N. S., Patterson B.D., and Freitas, T.R.O.
+2017.
+The ecology of a continental evolutionary radiation: Is the radiation of sigmodontine rodents adaptive?
+Evolution 71: 610-632.
+Press: Evolution Digest.